AlinaWithAFace/CISC-220-Lab-06/README.md

 Left rotate first grange
 Height of node before: grange:3
-Height of right child before: juice:2 height of grange is now 2height of juice is now 3 Height of node before: lose:4
+Height of right child before: juice:2 height of grange is now 2 height of juice is now 3
+Height of node before: lose:4
-Height of right child before: juice:3 height of lose is now 2height of juice is now 3 resetting rest's left to juice
+Height of right child before: juice:3 height of lose is now 2 height of juice is now 3 resetting rest's left to juice
 Adding: frisbee
 Looking right of dunce